Finding your PRIDE

 The death of any pet—regardless of how it occurs—is deeply painful.
 It’s important to acknowledge your loss, out of respect for both yourself and your beloved companion.

-Here are six recommendations to help you heal from the pain:
+Here are six recommendations to help you heal from the pain you experience when a pet dies:

 1. Recognize and Respect Your Feelings